Nancy Pelosi’s husband arrested on suspicion of DUI

 According to the Napa County public booking report, Paul Pelosi was arrested at approximately 11:44 p.m.
 He was booked at 4:13 a.m. for codes 23152(a) and 23152(b) VC, which references the California Vehicle Code that makes it “unlawful for a person who has 0.08 percent or more, by weight, of alcohol in his or her blood to drive a vehicle.”

 According to booking records, Paul Pelosi was released from custody at 7:26 a.m.
-Sunday morning.
+Sunday.
 His bail was set at $5,000.

 “The Speaker will not be commenting on this private matter which occurred while she was on the East Coast,” Pelosi’s team said in a statement.